 Cross Street, Gainsborough, Lincolnshire DN21

-A polychrome Gothic Revival church of the 1860s which shows the influence of G.E.
+A polychrome Gothic Revival church of the 1860s showing the influence of G.E.
 Street, this is the earliest of several churches in North Lincolnshire paid for by Thomas Young of Kingerby Hall and designed by Hadfield & Son.
-The church contains no historic furnishings of note and the contemporary presbytery has had its windows replaced in PVCu, but the buildings are nevertheless a significant historic group in a narrow street away from the town centre.
+The church contains no historic furnishings of note and the contemporary presbytery has had its windows replaced in uPVC, but the buildings are nevertheless a significant historic group in a narrow street away from the town centre.

-Gainsborough grew in the early 19th century to be the third largest town in Lincolnshire.
+Gainsborough grew in the early nineteenth century to be the third largest town in Lincolnshire.
 An attempt to establish a mission in 1821 foundered after a few years, but was revived in 1848.
-A priest was appointed to the mission in 1861, who also served Retford, Brigg and Crowle.
-The church and presbytery were built in 1868, the first of several churches in North Lincolnshire which were largely paid for by Thomas Young of Kingerby Hall, near Market Rasen, and designed by Hadfield & Son of Sheffield.
-The organ dates from 1919, at which time the church was ‘magnificently redecorated in 13th century style in keeping with the building’ (Diocesan Yearbook 1921, 59-60).
+A priest was appointed in 1861, who also served Retford, Brigg and Crowle.
+The church and presbytery were built in 1868, the first of several churches in North Lincolnshire largely paid for by Thomas Young of Kingerby Hall, near Market Rasen, and designed by Hadfield & Son of Sheffield.
+The organ dates from 1919, at which time the church was ‘magnificently redecorated in thirteenth century style in keeping with the building’ (Diocesan Yearbook 1921, 59-60).

 Original Date: 1865

 Listed Grade: Grade II